Disability Services

 About

-At UAF Disability Services, students are provided access to academic courses and opportunities, through an interactive accommodation process to support them throughout their academic journey.
+At UAF Disability Services, students are provided access to academic courses and opportunities through an interactive accommodation process to support them throughout their educational journey.

-UAF Disability Services provides accommodations to students at all UAF campus, including the eCampus.
-Students enrolled in classes through community campuses or distance learning programs should contact Disability Services via telephone, fax, e-mail, U.S. postal mail, or in person to request and arrange for accommodations.
+UAF Disability Services accommodates students at all UAF campuses, including eCampus.
+Students enrolled in classes or programs at any of the UAF campuses or distance learning programs who are interested in registering with Disability Services should contact the office via telephone, fax, email, U.S. postal mail or in-person to request and arrange for accommodations.

 Services